mgroupntua/Solvers/README.md

 - **Iterative solvers:** Solvers that rely on "guessing" the solution by performing iterations are implemented, including the PCG and GMRES methods

 - **Domain decomposition solvers:** Solvers that rely on the geometric and/or algebraic partitioning of the model at hand are implemented, including:
-  * Overlapping methods: The Scharz method is implemented
+  * Overlapping methods: The Schwarz method is implemented
   * Dual methods: A series of variants of the FETI method are implemented

 ## Installation instructions